zruvv/OffensiveSecurity/README.md

  Utilizes linux formatting commands to produce summarized files showing top hosts + count of open TCP port, top hosts + count of open TCP port, hosts & their corresponding open TCP ports.
 All sorted by highest count descending.
 Provides option to move raw files to new subdirectory.

 ## nmap-int-scanalyze
-Combines nmap-int-scan.sh internal nmap scan with the nmap-scanalyze.sh to scan an internal netowrk (host discovery, TCP, UDP) and summarize output.
+Combines nmap-int-scan.sh with nmap-scanalyze.sh to scan an internal netowrk (host discovery, TCP, UDP) and summarize output.